-In hockey, a breakaway is when an attacking player is one-on-one with the goalie.
-There is nobody between the attacking skater and the goalie.
-However, there are still other players on the ice and if the attacking skater does not maintain their speed, they may be caught.
-Defenders typically stay back to prevent breakways from happening.
-Therefore, breakways typically occur when the defense makes a mistake of the defending team gets caught on a line change.
+In hockey, a breakaway is when an attacking player is one-on-one with the goalie with no defenders in between them.
+However, there are still other players on the ice, and if the attacking skater does not maintain their speed, they may be caught.
+Defenders typically stay back to prevent breakaways from happening.
+Therefore, breakaways typically occur when the defense makes a mistake or the defending team gets caught on a line change.

-In hockey, a penalty shot is when an attacking player is one-on-one with the goalie and no other skaters are allowed to be involved in the play.
-A penalty shot is rewarded when an attacking skater is in on a breakaway and they are illegally taken down by a defender.
-The attacker is allowed to take one shot and once they take that shot the play is dead.
-The attacker is also not allowed to skate backwards.
+In hockey, a penalty shot is when an attacking player is one-on-one with the goalie, and no other skaters are allowed to be involved in the play.
+A penalty shot is rewarded when an attacking skater is in on a breakaway, and they are illegally taken down by a defender.
+The attacker is allowed to take one shot, and once they take that shot, the play is dead.
+The attacker is also not allowed to skate backward on penalty shots.

 In hockey, a line change is when the players on the ice are swapped out with players on the bench.
-Teams do this when players on the ice are tired so that the team can maintain a high level of play.
-Hockey line changes are unique because they happen on the fly.
-In almost every other sport, substitutions are made when the play is stopped.
-However, in Hockey, substitutions or line changes can be made during the run of play.
+Teams do this when players on the ice are tired so that the team can maintain their stamina to keep a high level of play.
+Hockey line changes are unique because they can happen on the fly.
+In almost every other sport, substitutions are only made when the play is stopped.
+However, in hockey, substitutions or line changes can be made during live play.